Kolkata Circular Railway: Services

 The line begins and terminates at Dum Dum Junction, with a total of 19 stations spread over the route's 36.20 km length (Dumdum junction to Majerhat via Princepghat route :- 18 km & Majerhat to Dumdum junction via Ballygunge Junction route :- 18.2 km).
 Services on the line are operated as an extension of the Kolkata Suburban Railway, partially sharing tracks with the Sealdah South section.

 The tracks mostly run along the Hooghly river and through Kolkata's central business district, carrying around 36,000 passengers daily.
 There are also direct services which connect this line to the Sealdah South section skipping Sealdah via the Kankurgachi Chord line.
 The line is mostly served by 9-car EMU rakes from the Narkeldanga EMU carshed and 12-car EMU rakes from the Sonarpur EMU carshed.

-The Circular Railway offers direct interchange points with the Line 1 of the Kolkata Metro at Dum Dum Junction and Tollygunge railway stations while serving a number of prominent city landmarks including Prinsep Ghat and Eden Gardens.
+The Circular Railway offers direct interchange points with the Blue Line of the Kolkata Metro at Dum Dum Junction and Tollygunge railway stations while serving a number of prominent city landmarks including Prinsep Ghat and Eden Gardens.
 The line acts as a major connecting link between the Sealdah South and the Sealdah North sections of the Kolkata Suburban Railway.

 Kolkata railway station, one of the major railway stations of Kolkata, lies on this line and acts as a major terminus for many national and international long-distance trains like the Akal Takht Express, Hazarduari Express, Maitree Express and Bandhan Express to name a few.